 11 The amendment to r.
 9(3) in the State Administrative Tribunal Amendment Regulations (No. 4) 2013 r.
 4 is not included because it was deleted by the State Administrative Tribunal Amendment Regulations 2013 r.
 6(3) before the State Administrative Tribunal Amendment Regulations (No. 4) 2013 had commenced.

-12 On the date as at which this compilation was prepared, the Attorney General Regulations Amendment (Fees and Charges) Regulations 2018 Pt.
-9 had not come into operation.
-It reads as follows:

-Part 9 — State Administrative Tribunal Regulations 2004 amended

-20. Regulations amended

-This Part amends the State Administrative Tribunal Regulations 2004.

-21. Regulation 9 amended

-(1) In regulation 9(1) delete the Table and insert:

-Table